rcleong194/TrafficSimulator/README.md

 Overall project is not physics based.
 Overall functionality is solid but can be improved.

-It should be noted that the project focused on being scalable rather than having all functionality working as intended.
+It should be noted that the project focused on being scalable rather than having all functionality working perfectly.